istio/istio.io/content/blog/2019/mesh-federation/index.md

 The connected meshes have non-uniform naming: their services reside in different namespaces and might have different names.
 The sidecars in different meshes do not trust each other.
-The services are not exposed until the owners of a cluster decide to expose them and they must do it explicitly.
+The services are not exposed until the owners of a cluster decide to explicitly expose them.
 The owners of a cluster have control over which cluster can access their specific services.

 Once the two meshes are "paired, and exposure and consumption of services is configured, you can perform cross-cluster